eBay/TrustFabric/Overview.md

 Overview
 ========
 TrustFabric implements security using two layer implementation:
-1. Fabric - Underlay that provides secure application interaction
+1. Fabric Layer - Underlay that provides secure application interaction
-2. Session - Optional overlay that provides session information about the request initiator for transaction processing
+2. Session Layer - Optional overlay that provides session information about the request initiator for transaction processing

 TrustFabric leverages JWT based Application Identity and Access Tokens for representing client application identity.
 Token represents the complete identity of the client application and can be validated locally by target service without external